ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

   2. store the content in a variable
   3. assign new values to the attribute of the object
   4. commit the transaction using commit()
-  5. using update() to update bulk of attributes passing object of arrays and synchrize_session
+  5. using update() to update bulk of attributes passing object of arrays and synchronize_session
+- how to customize returned result sets when querying tables?
+  1. create session object using sessionmaker library
+  2. apply query() with table object as parameter to the session object
+  3. apply filter() along with operators
+  4. iterate the returned object and display associating attributes

 ------------